Skip to main content

 This distribution generally follows the official GNU make releases, which are very rare, and the BusyBox tags.

-Before starting the build, perform some checks and tweaks.
+Before starting the build, perform some checks and adjustments.

 Download the build scripts

-The build scripts are available in the build-assets/scripts folder of the xpack-dev-tools/windows-build-tools-xpack Git repo.
+The build scripts are available in the build-assets/scripts folder of the xpack-dev-tools/windows-build-tools-xpack Git repository.

-To download them on a new machine, clone the xpack-development branch, as seen above.
+To download them on a new machine, clone the xpack-development branch, as described above.

 Check Git